cosmos/gaia/docs/DOCS_README.md

 If you want to open a PR on Gaia to update the documentation, please follow the guidelines in the [`CONTRIBUTING.md`](https://github.com/cosmos/gaia/tree/main/CONTRIBUTING.md)

-## Internationalization

-- Translations for documentation live in a `docs/translations/<locale>/` folder, where `<locale>` is the language code for a specific language.
-For example, `zh` for Chinese, `ko` for Korean, `es` for Spanish, etc.
-- Each `docs/translations/<locale>/` folder must follow the same folder structure within `docs/`, but only content in the following folders needs to be translated and included in the respective `docs/translations/<locale>/` folder
-- Each `docs/translations/<locale>/` folder must also have a `README.md` that includes a translated version of both the layout and content within the root-level [`README.md`](https://github.com/cosmos/cosmos-sdk/tree/master/docs/README.md).
-The layout defined in the `README.md` is used to build the homepage.

 ## Docs Build Workflow

 The documentation for Gaia is hosted at: